 Besides regular brushing of teeth, twice daily, and flossing, there are other ways you can prevent and protect your teeth from dental decay, and this is through dental sealants.
 At the Cosmetic Dentistry clinic, we help our patients who require dental sealants with the procedure— it can be done on the same day and help you protect your teeth from decay.
-Visit us today at Harley Street, London, or call us on 02071830755 to book an appointment.
+Visit us today at our clinic, or call us on 02071830755 to book an appointment.

 Dental sealants are coatings made of plastic that are placed on the chewing surface of the premolars and the molars — it is to protect your tooth from decay.

 The back teeth (molars and premolars), have deep fissures or grooves in them.
 These grooves are where food particles can get lodged and accumulate into plagues.
 It is easier for plagues to develop in these grooves because they are not easy to clean.
 The grooves in question can be deep and as narrow as possible, even to the point where a bristle of toothbrush cannot penetrate it for cleaning.

 If the groove is not cleaned, the acid present in the bacteria, stimulates an attack with the plague, on the enamel, leading to cavities.

 The dental sealants, when placed on the grooved areas, provide a smooth surface over the grooves, protecting them and making them easier to be cleaned.